-Charlotte Svendler Nielsen, PhD, is assistant professor, head of educational studies at the Department of Nutrition, Exercise and Sports, University of Copenhagen and member of the research cluster ‘Embodiment, learning and social change’.
+Charlotte Svendler Nielsen, PhD, is Associate Professor, Head of Educational Studies at the Department of Nutrition, Exercise and Sports, University of Copenhagen and member of the research cluster ‘Embodiment, learning and social change’.
 She is also Project leader: Danish Ministry of Education’s qualitative part of the research project, ‘Learning through Movement’ (2013–2015); Leader: Danish part of the European UNESCO ‘Observatory for arts and cultural learning’; Program chair: 13th Dance and the Child International (daCi) World Congress (2015) and author of peer-reviewed articles in Danish, English and Spanish as well as co-editor of many books, including Dance Education around the World: Perspectives on Dance, Young People and Change (Routledge, 2015).

 Dance, Young People and Change brought together young people, parents, educators and others from around the world to share and consider the role of dance in young people’s lives.
 It provided critical evaluation and reflection on approaches to dance learning, teaching and curriculum for young people and offered opportunities to critique the relevance of dance for young people within education and community contexts.